Marine fungi: Overview

 Terrestrial fungi play critical roles in nutrient cycling and food webs and can shape macroorganism communities as parasites and mutualists.
-Although estimates for the number of fungal species on the planet range from 1.5 to over 5 million, likely fewer than 10% of fungi have been identified so far.
-To date, a relatively small percentage of described species are associated with marine environments, with ~1,100 species retrieved exclusively from the marine environment.
-Nevertheless, fungi have been found in nearly every marine habitat explored, from the surface of the ocean to kilometers below ocean sediments.
+Although estimates for the number of fungal species on the planet range from 2.2 to 3.8 million species, likely fewer than 10% of fungi have been identified so far, being around 150,000.
+To date, a relatively small percentage of described species are associated with marine environments, with ~2,200 species retrieved exclusively from the marine environment.
+Nevertheless, fungi have been found in nearly every marine habitat explored, from the surface of the ocean to kilometers deep in ocean sediments.
 Fungi are hypothesized to contribute to phytoplankton population cycles and the biological carbon pump and are active in the chemistry of marine sediments.
-Many fungi have been identified as commensals or pathogens of marine animals (e.g., corals and sponges), plants, and algae.
+Many fungi have been identified as commensals or pathogens of marine animals, like corals, sponges, and other marine organisms like plants, and algae.
 Despite their varied roles, remarkably little is known about the diversity of this major branch of eukaryotic life in marine ecosystems or their ecological functions.

 Fungi represent a large and diverse group of microorganisms in microbiological communities in the marine environment and have an important role in nutrient cycling.
 They are divided into two major groups; obligate marine fungi and facultative marine fungi.
 Obligate marine fungi are adapted to reproduce in the aquatic environment, while facultative marine fungi can grow in aquatic as well as terrestrial environments.
 Marine fungi are called marine-derived fungi when their facultative or obligate state is not certain.

 Marine fungal species occur as saprobes, parasites, or symbionts and colonize a wide range of substrates, such as sponges, corals, mangroves, seagrasses and algae.
 Factors that influence whether or not marine fungi are present in any particular location include the water temperature, its salinity, the water movement, the presence of suitable substrates for colonization, the presence of propagules in the water, interspecific competition, pollution and the oxygen content of the water.
 Some marine fungi which have ventured into the sea from terrestrial habitats include species that burrow into sand grains, living in the pores.
 Others live inside stony corals, and may become pathogenic if the coral is stressed by rising sea temperatures.